epam/syndicate-rule-engine/deployment/aws-ami/docs/provisioning-via-AWS-CloudFormation.md

 ## 4. Create stack

-Review all the parameters and options and click `Submit`
+Review all the parameters and options and click `Submit`.

 ## 5. After the AWS CloudFormation stack creation